-The large negative to long straddles is the effect time decay has on our options.
-Since we are long two options we will feel the time decay on both options.
+The significant negative to long straddles is the effect time decay has on our options.
+Since we are long two options, we will feel the time decay on both options.

 The Exception To The Rule

-There are always exceptions to the rules and this one is no different.
+There are always exceptions to the rules, and this one is no different.
 The one time it is better to be a long straddle in high volatility is when you are trading an earnings announcement.
-Surprisingly, the option strategies that perform well during earnings are long options.
+Surprisingly, the options strategies that perform well during earnings are long options.
 This goes against what most traders believe because they think volatility crushes the premium too much to make these trades profitable.
 However, there are a lot more earning surprises than not.
-When focusing on long options we want to focus strictly on long straddles.
+When focusing on long options, we want to focus strictly on long straddles.

 When To Use Short Straddles